Tesco hails highest market share for more than a decade as festive sales rise

 Sales over its third quarter before the Christmas period lifted 4% in the 13 weeks to November 22.

-The group increased its share of the market to 28.7% in the three months to December 28, which jumped to 29.4% in the key Christmas month, according to Worldpanel data.
+The group increased its share of the UK grocery market to 28.7% in the three months to December 28, which jumped to 29.4% in the key Christmas month, according to Worldpanel data.

 The group said the strong Christmas performance meant it was now on track for annual profits at the upper end of its recently-upgraded guidance for between £2.9 billion and £3.1 billion.